 - Tap and hold the automation button, then tap Record.
 The button will start flashing to show that it's recording.

-- When you're done recording, tap the flashing automation icon to stop.
-Now the icon should appear enabled to show that the song has an automation track.
+- When you're done recording, tap the flashing automation button to stop.
+Now the button should appear enabled to show that the song has an automation track.

-- To play back your actions, tap the automation icon.
-The icon will highlight while it's playing, then return to the enabled state when it's done.
+- To play back your actions, tap the automation button.
+The button will highlight while it's playing, then return to the enabled state when it's done.

 - To add to your automation track, select Record again for the same track; your new actions will be merged into the previously recorded actions.

-- To start over, tap and hold the automation icon and select Clear from the popup menu.
+- To remove individual events, open the edit window, click an event and click Remove.
+To remove all events and start over, tap and hold the automation button and select Clear from the popup menu.

-- If your layout does not include an automation button, you can still start the automation track from a remote control action or a layout action, but you will need an automation button to record or edit automation tracks.
+- If your layout does not include the automation button or automation controls, you can still start the automation track from an app control action, but you will need the automation button or automation controls to record or edit automation tracks.